leterDieu/Stellarity-mcoc/docs/items/kaleidoscope.md

 <div class="result kohara-infobox-grid" markdown>
 <div markdown class="kohara-infobox-text">
-**Kaleidoscope** is a post-Empress axe which charges itself while held.
-Attacking releases stored energy in a powerful discharge which deals heavy splash damage.
+**Kaleidoscope** is a post-Empress greataxe which charges itself while held.
+Attacking releases stored energy in a powerful discharge which deals heavy splashing damage and sets mobs on fire.

-<i class="icon-minecraft icon-minecraft-enchanted-book"></i> Kaleidoscope can be enchanted with any Axe enchantment.
+<i class="icon-minecraft icon-minecraft-enchanting-table"></i> Kaleidoscope can be enchanted with any Axe enchantment.

 <i class="icon-minecraft icon-minecraft-anvil"></i> Kaleidoscope is unbreakable and cannot be repaired with an Anvil.
 However, <i class="icon-minecraft icon-minecraft-enchanted-book"></i>Enchanted Books can be fused with a Kaleidoscope to transfer enchantments.